IBM/Ansible-Automation-Platform-L3/docs/Part 3/04 Creating a Template.md

 ```
 {% endraw %}

-You are now ready to make additional modifications to the primary Playbook, instructing Ansible to generate and upload the template for WAS.
-Instruct the VI editor to open the Playbook with the same command used before:
+Edit (or create) the following YAML template file:
 ```
-vi roles/was/tasks/main.yml
+vi roles/was/defaults/main.yml
 ```

-!!! warning "main.yml"
+!!! warning "roles/was/defaults/main.yml"
-    **Technical Sellers**: Extend the Playbook to resemble the following template.
+    **Technical Sellers**: Replicate the code template above and create the YAML file.

-    **Sellers**: Leave the completed Playbook unmodified.
+    **Sellers**: Leave the YAML file unmodified.

+You are now ready to make additional modifications to the primary Playbook, instructing Ansible to generate and upload the template for WAS.
+The extensions to the Playbook will create a directory **was_repo: /tmp/wasrepo/** and then instruct Ansible to upload WAS binaries to the target system.

 {% raw %}
 ```